superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design/Conceptual Design.md

 ## Introducing the problem

+The porblem proposed is to create a system that will manually fly to individuals in an emergency situation and read vital signs in terms of heart rate, respiratory rate, and cognition.
+Then the system must relay that information back to the user and rank the victim in terms of the START triage method.
-  To tackle the problem.
-The customer has outlined a specific scenario that the drones effectiveness will be built around.
+To understand the scope of the problem, the customer has outlined a specific scenario that the drones effectiveness will be built around.
 This scenario is the following

     An individual has been working on a powerline when suddenly the powerline comes crashing down.
     The individual is unresponsive and paramedics cannot get to the individual due to the active powerline.